Part of The Infinite Loops project.

 The Disney/Kingdom Hearts Loops provide examples of:

-- Arranged Marriage: A loop between Oswald / Princess Luna and Mickey / Princess Celestia.
+- Arranged Marriage: Loop 1.9 (also compiled in MLP Time Loops as Loop 122.1) has one between Oswald / Princess Luna and another for Mickey / Princess Celestia.

 - Automated Automobiles: Tyler's van, as part of what the author called a "rerailment of Twilight" timeline.